-After successfully operating in the air rifle market for several years, producing and developing the side levers left after the demise of the Sussex Armoury, Air Arms owner Bob Nicholls felt the time was right for a new project.
+After successfully operating in the air rifle market for several years, producing and developing the side levers being produced following the demise of the Sussex Armoury, Air Arms owner Bob Nicholls felt the time was right for a new project.

 There was a growing interest in pre-charged pneumatic rifles (PCP's) at the time, but the offerings to date had been generally disappointing.

-Early in 1986, Bob and his works manager, Bill Sanders, decided that Air Arms’s next project should be to design and manufacture an affordable pre-charged pneumatic rifle that was solid, reliable, full powered and able to compete at the top end of the market.
+Early in 1986, Bob and his works manager, Bill Sanders, decided that the next Air Arms project should be to design and manufacture an affordable pre-charged pneumatic rifle that was solid, reliable, full powered and able to compete at the top end of the market.

-Work began and by early 1987 prototypes were ready to be tested in the field by experts such as the successful field target shooters Mick Andrews & Nick Jenkinson.
+General manager Colin King was tasked with designing the new rifle and by early 1987 prototypes were ready to be tested in the field and tweaked by experts such as the successful field target shooter Mick Andrews.

 Shamal Prototype Review - Airgun World - March 1987

-Throughout 1987 the rifle stacked up a number of field target competition victories, including Nick's joint first place in The Showdown final & Micky's victory in the 1987 British Open and runner up placing in the American National Championships.
+Throughout 1987 the rifle stacked up a number of field target competition victories, including Nick Jenkinson's joint first place in the field target Showdown final & Micky's victory in the 1987 British Open and runner up placing in the American National Championships.

 In April 1987, Airgun World magazine reported that, “the new Air Arms pneumatic rifle” would be the top prize for the winner of that years field target showdown and that the first chance to see the rifle would be at the airgun fair on the 11th April.